Posted on: 20 November 2017

-The #GIResilience Project was launched in 2016 with the intention to bring forward the all too often unheard voices of those most affected organized crime.
+The #GIresilience Project was launched in 2016 with the intention to bring forward the all too often unheard voices of those most affected organized crime.
 The Project brings forward the community perspective of a global phenomena to disrupt the narrative of the “war on crime” and shift the focus to the successful responses enabled by ordinary people.
-Read More about the Resilience Project.

-The upcoming event in Geneva is to present #GIResilience to our partners and supporters and to continue to raise awareness about the GI’s resilience approach to organized crime.
+The upcoming event in Geneva is to present the Project to our partners and supporters and to continue to raise awareness about the GI’s resilience approach to organized crime.
 The event is also an opportunity to engage with international organizations working on community responses to violence, conflict and fragility.
-The objective is to contribute to the on-going global dialogue on resilience, peace and development.
+The objective is to join the on-going global dialogue on resilience, peace and development.